guyr18/pharmacy-management-system/README.md

   I would like to pivot to an O(NLogN) algorithm such as Merge Sort or Quick Sort for optimal performance with sufficiently large values of N. where N is the total number of medicine relations.

+**Edit**: Pivoted from Bubble Sort to Heap sort leveraging a priority_queue with a custom comparator (via a function object).
+This improves
+          the time complexity from a worst case of O(N^2) to O(NLogN).
+Conversely, the space complexity has a slight increase from an iterative
+          Bubble sort algorithm as it jumps from constant time to linear time.